Texas Mugshot Laws Help With Arrest Record Removals

 address to enable a person who is the subject of criminal record information published by the entity to dispute the completeness or accuracy of the information.

 Sec.A109.005.
-PUBLICATION OF CERTAIN CRIMINAL RECORD INFORMATION PROHIBITED; CIVIL LIABILITY. (a) business entity may not publish any criminal record information in the business entity?s possession with respect to which the business entity has knowledge or has received notice that: (1) an order of expunction has been issued under Article 55.02, Code of Criminal Procedure; or (2) an order of nondisclosure has been issued under S.B.ANo.A1289 4Section 411.081(d), Government Code.
+PUBLICATION OF CERTAIN CRIMINAL RECORD INFORMATION PROHIBITED; CIVIL LIABILITY. (a) a business entity may not publish any criminal record information in the business entity’s possession with respect to which the business entity has knowledge or has received notice that: (1) an order of expunction has been issued under Article 55.02, Code of Criminal Procedure; or (2) an order of nondisclosure has been issued under S.B.ANo.A1289 4Section 411.081(d), Government Code.

 (b)A business entity that publishes information in violation of Subsection (a) is liable to the individual who is the subject of the information in an amount not to exceed $500 for each separate violation and, in the case of a continuing violation, an amount not to exceed $500 for each subsequent day on which the violation occurs.

 Sec.A109.006.
 CIVIL PENALTY; INJUNCTION. (a)A business entity that publishes criminal record information in violation of this chapter is liable to the state for a civil penalty in an amount not to exceed $500 for each separate violation and, in the case of a continuing violation, an amount not to exceed $500 for each subsequent day on which the violation occurs.
 For purposes of this subsection, each criminal record published in violation of this chapter constitutes a separate violation.

 (b) The attorney general or an appropriate prosecuting attorney may sue to collect a civil penalty under this section.